JoshuaDRose/PyGameExamplesAndAnswers/documentation/pygame/pygame_surface_and_image.md

 [`pygame.Surface.get_rect.get_rect()`](https://www.pygame.org/docs/ref/surface.html#pygame.Surface.get_rect) returns a rectangle with the size of the _Surface_ object, that always starts at (0, 0) since a _Surface_ object has no position.
 The position of the rectangle can be specified by a keyword argument.
 For example, the center of the rectangle can be specified with the keyword argument `center`.
 These keyword argument are applied to the attributes of the [`pygame.Rect`](https://www.pygame.org/docs/ref/rect.html) before it is returned (see [`pygame.Rect`](https://www.pygame.org/docs/ref/rect.html) for a full list of the keyword arguments).

 [`pygame.Surface.get_rect.get_rect()`](https://www.pygame.org/docs/ref/surface.html#pygame.Surface.get_rect) returns a rectangle with the size of the _Surface_ object, but it returns a rectangle that always starts at (0, 0) since a _Surface_ object has no position.
-The Surface is placed at a position when it is `blit` to the display.
+The _Surface_ is placed at a position on the display with the `blit` function.

 You've to set the location of the rectangle, either by a keyword argument, e.g: